Lucifer (Shinee album)

 Lucifer is the second studio album by South Korean boy band Shinee, released on July 19, 2010, in South Korea.
+It features "Lucifer" as the lead single.
 It was re-released as Hello on October 4, 2010.
 The album is listed by Gaon Album Chart as the sixth best-selling album of 2010 in South Korea, with over 120,000 copies sold.

 Background and composition

 Lucifer was Shinee's second studio album, coming two years into their career.
 It marked the first time they were given significant input in the creative direction of an album, from the music to the styling.
 Member Jonghyun commented, "The public's perception of idols is that we are 'made-up.'
 In this regard, our company gave us a lot of room [to give more input] during the making of this second album."
 The group, previously known for their youthful sound, adopted a more adult, "masculine" image as a result.

 The album has been described as possessing an "electronica-inspired K-pop sound with a tinge of vintage '80s synth".
 Lead single "Lucifer" is a 1980s-inspired electronica song that compares a two-faced lover to the devil.
 "Electric Heart" features "soft, whispering vocals" laid over electronic beats and a guitar chorus.
 Key named the song his favourite on the album, citing its difference from the band's existing work.
 Member Onew made his debut as a lyricist on track 9, "Your Name", while Jonghyun contributed lyrics for the second time (after writing lyrics for "Juliette").
 "Shout Out" was co-written by all of the members.
 "Love Still Goes On" is viewed as "kind of a sequel" to "Love Should Go On" from the group's debut mini-album Replay.
 Minho wrote the raps to "Up & Down", "Obsession", "Your Name", and co-wrote the songs "Wowowow" with JQ and "Shout Out" with the fellow members and Misfit.
 In the repackaged album Hello, he wrote the rap for the title track "Hello", and co-wrote the raps for "One" and "Get It".

 "Ready or Not" was written and composed by Will Simms, a French music producer who made his debut in SM Entertainment with this song.
 Risto Asikainen and Setä Tamu also contributed to the song and Misfit penned the lyrics.